-To ensure the integrity of samples, chain-ofcustody (COC) was maintained and documented for all samples collected in 2012.
-A sample is considered to be in the custody of a person if any of the following rules of custody are met: 1) the person has physical possession of the sample, 2) the sample remains in view of the person after being in possession, 3) the sample is placed in a secure location by the custody holder, or 4) the sample is in a designated secure area.
+To ensure the integrity of samples, chain-ofcustody (COC) was maintained and documented for all samples collected in 2013.
+A sample is considered to be in the custody of a person if any or all of the following rules of custody are met: 1) the person has physical possession of the sample, 2) the sample remains in view of the person after being in possession, 3) the sample is placed in a secure location by the custody holder, or 4) the sample is in a designated secure area.
 These procedures are outlined in EM-SOP 109, "Chain-of-Custody, Storage, Packaging, and Shipment of Samples" (BNL 2010a).
-All environmental monitoring samples in 2012 maintained a valid COC from the time of sample collection through sample disposal by the contract analytical laboratories.
+All environmental monitoring samples collected in 2013 maintained a valid COC from the time of sample collection through sample disposal by the contract analytical laboratories used by BNL.